Get Tangem

 2. Phantom Wallet

-Phantom Wallet was launched in 2021 as a user-friendly wallet specifically designed for the Solana blockchain.
+Phantom Wallet was launched in 2021 as a user-friendly wallet designed explicitly for the Solana blockchain.
 It quickly gained popularity due to its sleek interface, fast transactions, and seamless integration with Solana-based dApps, NFTs, and DeFi platforms.
+In 2025, Phantom expanded its support to include Ethereum, positioning itself as a multi-chain wallet.
+Its focus on simplicity and security has made it a favorite among Solana users and newcomers to the crypto space.

 Supported blockchains and platforms: Solana (SOL).
 Ethereum, Polygon, Base, Sui.